-Vanilla Crème Brûlée – rich and creamy vanilla custard topped with gorgeous layer of hard caramel… This make-ahead dessert is easier to make than you would expect and is sure to impress even the toughest critics.
+Crème Brûlée – rich and creamy vanilla flavoured custard topped with layer of caramelised sugar.
+This make-ahead dessert is easier to make than you think and is sure to impress even the toughest critics.
+Try my foolproof recipe with step-by-step photo instructions to help you on your way.

-You know by now that the list of my favourite desserts is quite vast so it will come as no surprise that this Vanilla Crème Brûlée features on it as well.
-It is one of the desserts I tend to order when eating out as for me it really is the one for special occasions.
+Vanilla flavoured Crème Brûlée is one of my favourite desserts I tend to order when eating out as for me it really is the one for special occasions.

-Having said that and even though it looks all fancy and impressive it really is super easy to make in the comfort of your own home.
+Having said that and even though it looks all fancy and impressive it really is super easy to make at home.
 5 ingredients is all it takes to make this fantastic make-ahead dessert, ok 4 if you go with just one type of sugar!
 And you don’t even need a blow torch (although I must say it is fun to use)!

 Double/Heavy Cream – I’m afraid there are no substitutes here.
 Proper, full-fat cream produces the best results and there is no escaping the fact that your diet will have to wait.
-Although it is a special occasion dessert after all!
+It is a special occasion dessert after all!

-Caster Sugar (superfine granulated sugar) – It’s perfect for using here as its fine consistency makes it dissolve quicker although you could use regular granulated sugar if need be.
+Caster Sugar (fine granulated sugar) – Its fine consistency makes it dissolve quicker although you could use regular granulated sugar if need be.

-Vanilla Pod vs Vanilla Extract – I like using vanilla pod here as I think infusing the cream with seeds and the pod itself makes this dessert that bit more special than simply adding vanilla extract.
+Vanilla Pod vs Vanilla Extract – I like using vanilla pod here as infusing the cream with seeds and the pod itself makes this dessert that bit more special.
 You will also be able to see little vanilla seed specs as you tuck into your dessert.
-If you are not too fussed about it, 1-1.5 tsp vanilla extract* will work too.
+However, if you are not too fussed about it, 1-1.5 tsp vanilla extract* will work too.
 Simply whisk it in together with egg yolks and sugar.

-Soft Brown Sugar – I like using it on top of the custard as a final finish as it seems to caramelise quicker but if you don’t have any to hand use superfine (caster) sugar.
+Soft Brown Sugar – I like using it on top of the custard as a final finish as it seems to caramelise quicker but if you don’t have any to hand use caster sugar.

 What do I do with leftover egg whites?
 Can I freeze them?